rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

    It is therefore *important* to always keep in mind that, based on pairwise outranking situations, there **does not exist** any **unique optimal ranking**; especially when we face such big data problems.
-Changing the number of quantiles, the component ranking rule, the optimized quantile ordering strategy, all this will indeed produce, sometimes even substantially, different global ranking results.
+Changing the number of quantiles, the component ranking rule, the optimised quantile ordering strategy, all this will indeed produce, sometimes even substantially, different global ranking results.

 Back to :ref:`Tutorial-label`